rezanikfal/hydro-station-search/README.md

 ## Defra DataSource API

-In this projetc I have used [Defra](https://environment.data.gov.uk/) Data Services Platform for real-time hydrometric stations data.
+In this project, [Defra](https://environment.data.gov.uk/) Data Services Platform has been used for real-time hydrometric stations data.
 Defra group have put in place the Data Services Platform to make environmental data openly available to a wide range of users.

 ## App Preview Shot